kubernetes/test-infra/velodrome/token-counter/README.md

 Token-counter is a program that polls github to see how much of a token's ratelimit has been used.

-Github doesn't report how many requests you've used, and instead reports how many request you have left before the rate-limit resets.
+GitHub doesn't report how many requests you've used, and instead reports how many request you have left before the rate-limit resets.
 In order to do that, we poll more and more aggressively as we get near to the reset time.
 Once the reset happens, we compute the difference between `Limit` and